Biotechnological innovation to reduce cadmium in cocoa: a crucial breakthrough for sustainable agriculture

 Published at: 10 September 2024

 In a world where sustainability and food security are global priorities, the bioaccumulation of cadmium in crops poses a significant threat to both human health and ecosystems.
 This challenge is especially critical in cocoa production in Latin America, where the concentration of cadmium in cocoa beans jeopardizes both product exports and consumer health.
-In response to this issue, a multidisciplinary team of researchers from Argentina, Ecuador, and Spain has developed an innovative bioprocess that could transform the cocoa agriculture landscape in the region.
+In response to this issue, a multidisciplinary team of researchers from Argentina, Ecuador, and Spain has developed an innovative bioprocess that could transform the cocoa agricultural landscape in the region.

 Cadmium, a heavy metal that accumulates in soils, has been identified as a major threat to cocoa crops, especially in Latin America, where fine flavor cocoa production is a crucial economic resource.
 Since 2019, the European Union has set a maximum limit of 0.8 mg/kg of cadmium in cocoa beans, forcing producers to seek solutions to comply with these regulations without compromising their production capacity.